 Veterans injured in Service before 5 April 2005 receive a War Disablement Pension in compensation.
-Yet, unlike civilians, if these veterans have or develop social care needs, they find that most of their compensation is taken to pay for their care.
+Yet, prior to April 2017, if these veterans had or developed social care needs, they found that most of their compensation was taken to pay for their care.